openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 log:set info com.zsmartsystems.zigbee.dongle.ember.internal.ash
 ```

+> Karaf commands can be issued via the openHAB console.
+On a typical install, you can start this console via `openhab-cli console`.
+This will start the console with the default user `openhab`, which has `habopen` as default password.

-This will log data into the standard openhab.log file.
+This will log data into the standard `openhab.log` file.
 There is an [online log viewer](https://opensmarthouse.org/utilities/logviewer/zigbee/) available for viewing the logs.

 Note that logs can only show what is happening at a high level - it can't show all data exchanges between the device and the coordinator - just what the coordinator sends to the binding.
 For this reason it can be difficult to debug issues where devices are not joining the network, or other low level issues need resolving.
 In such cases a network sniffer log is required, which requires additional hardware and software.